Ataxia–telangiectasia

 Symptoms most often first appear in early childhood (the toddler stage) when children begin to sit or walk.
-Though they usually start walking at a normal age, they wobble or sway when walking, standing still or sitting.
-In late pre-school and early school age, they develop difficulty moving their eyes in a natural manner from one place to the next (oculomotor apraxia).
-They develop slurred or distorted speech, and swallowing problems.
+Though they usually start walking at a normal age, they wobble or sway when walking, standing still, or sitting.
+In late preschool and early school age, they develop difficulty naturally moving their eyes from one place to the next (oculomotor apraxia).
+They develop slurred or distorted speech and swallowing problems.
 Some have an increased number of respiratory tract infections (ear infections, sinusitis, bronchitis, and pneumonia).
-Because not all children develop in the same manner or at the same rate, it may be some years before A–T is properly diagnosed.
+Since children develop differently, it may be some years before A–T is properly diagnosed.
 Most children with A–T have stable neurologic symptoms for the first 4–5 years of life, but begin to show increasing problems in early school years.

+Causes

+A–T has an autosomal recessive pattern of inheritance.

 A–T is caused by a defect in the ATM gene, named after this disease, which is involved in the recognition and repair of damaged DNA.
-Heterozygotes will not experience the characteristic symptoms but it has been reported they have higher risks of cancer and heart disease.
+Heterozygotes will not experience the characteristic symptoms, but it has been reported that they have higher risks of cancer and heart disease.
 The prevalence of A–T is estimated to be as high as 1 in 40,000 to as low as 1 in 300,000 people.

-Symptoms and signs
+Signs and symptoms

-There is substantial variability in the severity of features of A–T among affected individuals, and at different ages.
+There is substantial variability in the severity of the signs and symptoms of A–T among affected individuals, and they may appear at different ages.
 The following symptoms or problems are either common or important features of A–T: